4 And 2/3 As A Fraction

 FAQ on Converting Mixed Numbers to Fractions

 Q: How do I convert a mixed number to a fraction?
 A: Multiply the whole number by the denominator of the fraction, add the numerator, and keep the same denominator.
-For example, to convert 4 and 2/3, multiply 4 by 3 (which is 12), add 2 (which is 14), and keep the denominator 3, resulting in 14/3.
+As an example, to convert 4 and 2/3, multiply 4 by 3 (which is 12), add 2 (which is 14), and keep the denominator 3, resulting in 14/3.

 Q: Can I convert an improper fraction back to a mixed number?
 A: Yes, divide the numerator by the denominator.
 The quotient becomes the whole number, the remainder becomes the numerator of the fraction, and the denominator stays the same.